jadongao/starter-hugo-academic/content/project/liuqing-bamboo-carving/index.md

 ---
 title: Liuqing Bamboo Carving
 summary: Bai shifeng (my great grandfather) founded the Bai School of Liuqing Bamboo Carving.
-Liuqing bamboo carving uses a knife as a pen to draw on the surface of bamboo.
+Liuqing bamboo carving uses a knife as a pen to draw patterns on the surface of bamboo.
 Whether or not I am a member of this family, I want to showcase this art to more people.
 tags:
   - family
 date: '2022-03-27T00:00:00Z'